divyag265/neu-csye6225-4/Design Document.md

 ###E-Commerce Web Application

-•Created an e-commerce website for users to login/logout into their account •Provided the functinality of browsing and searchin prodcut and add items to the cart estate website for renting, selling and buying functionalities on Apache Tomcat server  Used Annotation, Spring Web architecture, Hibernate, ORM, AJAX, REST, Hibernate Validator, Spring Security  Validated a filter to sanitize input for JavaScript and jQuery injection on client as well as server side
+•Created an e-commerce website for users to login/logout into their account •Provided the functionality of browsing and searching product and add items to the cart

-###Tools and Languages:
+### Web Technologies
 •	NodeJS
-•	AngularJS
+• ngularJS
 •	Bootstrap, CSS, HTML5
 •	AJAX
 •	JavaScript
+###Database/Stoge:
 •	MongoDB
 •	Amazon S3 for storing images